Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 280 should in theory perform a lot faster than the GeForce GTX 460 1GB overall. (explain)
+Memory BandwidthThe GeForce GTX 280, in theory, should be much faster than the GeForce GTX 460 1GB in general. (explain)

-Texel RateThe GeForce GTX 280 will be much (approximately 27%) better at texture filtering than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 280 will be quite a bit (more or less 27%) more effective at texture filtering than the GeForce GTX 460 1GB. (explain)

-Pixel RateThe GeForce GTX 460 1GB will be just a bit (about 12%) faster with regards to FSAA than the GeForce GTX 280, and also should be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 460 1GB will be a small bit (more or less 12%) more effective at anti-aliasing than the GeForce GTX 280, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison